-An African violet plant is a popular home and office plant due to the fact that it will happily bloom in low light conditions and for the fact that it need very little care.
+An African violet plant is a popular home and office plant due to the fact that it will happily bloom in low light conditions and needs very little care.
 While most African violets are started from cuttings, African violets can be grown from seed.
-Starting an African violet from seed is a little more time consuming than starting cuttings, but you will end up with many more plants.
-Keep reading to learn more about how to start African violets from seed.
+Starting an African violet from seed is a little more time consuming than starting cuttings, but you’ll end up with many more plants.
+Keep reading to learn how to start African violets from seed.

 How to Get Seeds from African Violets

 It is often easiest to simply buy your African violet seeds from a reputable online seller.
 African violets can be tricky to get to form seeds and even when they do, the plants grown from the seeds very rarely look like the parent plant.

 As soon as the male flower is open, use a small paintbrush and gently swirl it around the center of the male flower to pick up pollen.
 Then swirl it around the center of the female flower to pollinate the female flower.